FarmBot-Docs/farmbot-software/v9/FarmBot-OS/farmbot-os/configurator.md

 ---
 title: "Configurator"
 slug: "configurator"
-excerpt: "Configure FarmBot to connect to your home WiFi network and web app account"
+description: "Configure FarmBot to connect to your home WiFi network and web app account"
 ---

 * toc